hauze-v/web-dev/mdn-css/css-building-blocks/the-box-model/NOTES.md

 If you inspect an element in Firefox's DevTools, you can see the size of the element plus its margin, padding, and border.
 Inspecting an element in this way is a great way to find out if your box is really the size you think it is!

 ## Margins, Padding, and Borders ##
+You've already seen the `margin`, `padding`, and `border` properties at work in the examples.
+THe properties used are **shorthands** and allow us to set all four sides of the box at once.
+These shorthands also have equivalent longhand properties, which allow control over the different sides of the box individually.

+--- MARGIN ---
+The margin is an invisable space around your box.
+It pushes other elements away from the box.
+Margins can have positive or negative values.
+Setting a negative margin on one side of your box can cause it to overlap other things on the page.
+Whether you are using the standard or alternative box model, the margin is always added after the size of the visible box has been calculated.

+We can control all margins of an element at once using the `margin` property, or each side individually using the equivalent longhand properties:
+  `margin-top`
+  `margin-right`
+  `margin-bottom`
+  `margin-left`

+**In the HTML example, try changing the margin values to see how the box is pushed around due to the margin creating or removing space (if it is a negative margin) between this element and the containing element.**

+**Margin Collapsing**
+A key thing to understand about margins is the concept of margin collapsing.
+If you have two elements whose margins touch, and both margins are positive, those margins will combine to become one margin, which is the size of the largest individual margin.
+If one or both margins are negative, the amount of the negative value will subtract from the total.

+In our HTML example, we have two paragraphs.
+The top paragraph has a `margin-bottom` of 50px.
+The second paragraph has a `margin-top` of 30px.
+The margins have collapsed together so the actual margin between the boxes is 50px and not the total of the two margins.

+**You can test this by setting the `margin-top` of paragraph two to 0.
+The visible margin between the two paragraphs will not change - it retains the 50px set in the `bottom-margin` of paragraph one.
+If you set it to -10px, you'll see that the overall margin becomes 40px - it substracts from the 50px.**

+There are a number of rules that dictate when margins do and do not collapse.
+The main thing to remember for now is that margin collapsing is a thing that happens.
+If you are creating space with margins and don't get the space you expect, this is probably what's happening.

+--- BORDERS ---
+The border is drawn between the margin and the padding of a box.
+If you are using the standard box model, the size of the border is added to the width and height of the box.
+If you're using the alternative box model then the size of the border makes the content box smaller as it takes up some of that available width and height.

+For styling borders, there are a large number of properties - there are four borders, and each border has a style, width, and color that we might want to manipulate.

+--- PADDING ---
+THe padding sits between the border and the content area.
+Unlike margins you cannot have negative amounts of padding, so the value must be 0 or a positive value.
+Any background applied to your element will display behind the padding, and it is typically used to push content away from the border.

+We can control the padding on each side of an element individually using the padding property, or each side individually using the equivalent longhand properties.